Graduate Certificate in Statistics

 There are no formal lectures or video-casts but module tutors can help with any questions.
 Each module has an online forum for discussions.
 In general, you'll need to dedicate around 20 hours a week to your studies.

-An average mark of approximately 65% will usually allow you to progress onto either our MSc Statistics or MSc Statistics with Medical Applications, provided you meet the University's English language requirements.
+An average mark of approximately 65% will usually allow you to progress onto the MSc Statistics, provided you meet the University's English language requirements.

 |Preparing for the course||

 Below are three of the core texts for A Level mathematics.
 Next to each one chapters covering material you should be familiar with before you start the Graduate Certificate.
 If you are unfamiliar with any of these topics you should work on them material before you start the course.
 The titles are from the 'AS and A Level Modular Mathematics' series of the Edexcel exam board:

 If you want to read some material before you start we recommend you look at some of these sections, which will be covered in the first half of your course: